LaudateCorpus1/ROS-TCP-Connector/com.unity.robotics.message-visualizations/MessageVisualizationsDesign.md

 # IVisualFactory vs IVisual

 - Each visualizer implements the IVisualFactory interface.
-This is the type that gets registered in the VisualizationRegistry.
+This is the type that gets registered in the VisualFactoryRegistry.
 IVisualFactory is responsible for creating IVisuals (as the name implies).
 - The main function in IVisualFactory is `IVisual CreateVisual(Message message, MessageMetadata meta)`.
 As that function signature implies, each IVisual represents the visualization of one specific message.
 - There can be many IVisuals active at once.
 The key idea here is that a single visualizer doesn't just show one visualization at a time.
 For example, maybe we have only one visualizer for Point messages, but it might be required to draw multiple points - when there are Point messages being sent on multiple topics for example.